topherCantrell/computerarcheology/content/CoCo/Daggorath/Code.md

 C31B: 4D              TSTA                        ; Was it a valid key (not, say, SHIFT)
 C31C: 27 02           BEQ     $C320               ; {} No ... don't store it (but we are still starting a new game)
 C31E: 8D 20           BSR     $C340               ; {code.CharToBuf} Store character in ring buffer
+;
 C320: B6 FF 02        LDA     $FF02               ; {hard.PIA0_DB} Acknowledge the interrupt so it can fire again
 C323: 3B              RTI                         ; Return from interrupt

-; ?? counters for task timings
+; Counter end points for task timings
 C324: 06 ; Every 6 interrupts ... once every 0.1 seconds
 C325: 0A ; Every 10 ... once every second
 C326: 3C ; Every 60 ... once every minute